Fair & Ethical Sourcing

 OUR ETHICAL TRADE FRAMEWORK

 ZALORA has 12 own-brands on apparel products (ZALORA Basics, ZALORA Work, ZALORA Occasion, ZALORA Active, Origin by ZALORA, ZALORA Studios, Zalia, Zalia Basics, Earth by Zalia Basics, Lubna, Lubna Homme and Lubna Kids) .
 As we do not own any manufacturing facilities, these products are designed in house and manufactured by a relatively small supply chain, of which we have established visibility.
-Till first quarter of 2023, we had 7 Tier 1 factories in both China and Indonesia, which employed 399 people, 68% of which are female and 32% of which are male.
-To emphasize our commitment to transparency, since 2020 we have published our own-brand Tier 1 factory list and will update it on a quarterly basis to constantly provide our stakeholders and customers with an up-to-date view of our supply chain.
+In 2023, we had 7 Tier 1 factories in both China and Indonesia, which employed 399 people, 68% of which were female and 32% were male.
+To emphasize our commitment to transparency, since 2020 we have published our own-brand Tier 1 factory list and will update it on a quarterly basis to consistently provide our stakeholders and customers with an up-to-date view of our supply chain.
 In addition, this list is also available at the Open Apparel Registry, an open source map and database of global apparel facilities.

 All our suppliers including own-brands and third party providers of goods and services are required to conform to our Supplier Code of Conduct which sets out our social and environmental performance expectations covering employment practices, working conditions, environmental protection and governance.
 They must also adhere to our Animal Welfare Policy which outlines our expectations as to how and where animal materials are used in our products, and is applicable to both our own brands and our third party brand partners.